Wind Data

 -

 You can click on a wind barb to get detailed information about it, including wind speed, wind direction and the acquisition time.
 You can use the timeline at the bottom of the viewer to choose another time period.
-We were able to view months worth of archived data when we reviewed this site near the end of 2020.
-Since this viewer is new, we don't know how far back the archival period will go, such as available for a limited amount of time or if it is permanently available.
+When we reviewed this site in 2022, we could pull up data from 2020.

 "ASCAT Coastal Winds at 12.5 km Swath Grid" Data: -